 The High Road

-Configured as a boomerang to accentuate the land’s natural curvature, this high-ground home perches at the brow of a hillside to maximize the site’s 180-degree perspective.
-On the western side, high walls lined with clerestory windows create a buffer between the busy adjacent road while balancing light throughout the day.
-On the eastern side, double-insulated floor-to-ceiling windows open the interior living space to panoramic city and canyon views, while overflow parking and a covered entrance allows convenient guest access.
-Inside, the home is separated into northern and southern wings, united at its central joint with an insulated covered porch that looks out to the east.
-The northern wing features a communal living space with a command-center kitchen, and a secluded master suite with a seating area, spa-like double vanity and shower, and private deck access.
-To the south, a gallery hallway with three guest suites, a private den, and a kitchenette opens into a covered deck – perfect for poolside lounging.
-Designed with durable, elemental materials like white oak and venetian plaster, this home will be anchored to its surrounding environment for decades to come.
+Inside, the home is divided into northern and southern wings, connected by a central, insulated covered porch that overlooks the eastern horizon.
+The northern wing houses a communal living space with a command-center kitchen, along with a secluded master suite featuring a seating area, spa-like double vanity and shower, and private deck access.
+To the south, a gallery hallway leads to three guest suites, a private den, and a kitchenette, all opening to a covered deck—perfect for poolside lounging.
+Built with durable, elemental materials like white oak and Venetian plaster, this home is designed to remain anchored to its surroundings for decades.

 Interiors by Kopicki Design